 - Misalignment of the kneecap (patella).
 Misalignment puts the kneecap out of position.

-- Baker's cyst -- a swelling behind the knee that is filled with fluid.
+- Baker's cyst.
+This is a swelling behind the knee that is filled with fluid.
 Sometimes this occurs when there is inflammation (soreness and pain) from other causes, like arthritis.
 The cyst can be removed during this surgery.

 What to Expect at Home

 You may be able to put weight on your knee in the first week after having this surgery.
+Ask your health care provider if there are activities you should limit.
 Most people can return to their normal activities within the first month.
-You may need to be on crutches for a while.
-Ask your doctor if there are activities you should limit.
+You may need to be on crutches for a while depending on your procedure.

 If you have a more complicated knee arthroscopy procedure, you may not be able to walk for several weeks.
 You may also need to use crutches or a knee brace.
 Full recovery may take several months to a year.